Tips Before You Submit

 Official withdrawals from the university are processed through the Registrar's office; however, your financial aid may be impacted as well.
 How to Withdraw will provide details about procedures, deadlines, and explain how to appeal for a tuition refund.
 Financial Aid Withdrawal Policy will explain the financial aid impacts.

-Financial eligibility for the different study abroad programs varies, so please review our Study Abroad website to ensure that your plans are financially feasible.
+Financial eligibility for the different education abroad (study abroad) programs varies, so please review our Education Abroad website to ensure that your plans are financially feasible.

 Financial aid may be available to students who are interested in attending summer school.
 Work-study is also available for students with or without summer enrollment.
 Our summer school webpage includes instructions on how to receive aid for summer.